 Child Care Costs

 Most students can expect to get help with child care costs through a Student Finance England (SFE) Child Care Grant but, as this is means tested, not everyone is eligible.

 - The Childcare Grant is worked out as an annual maximum amount (which is means tested) and this is paid to a third party - the Child Care Grant Payment Service (CCGPS).

-- Childcare Providers will have to bill the CCGPS for the full amount on a weekly basis, or they can choose to bill for multiple weeks at a time (i.e. once a month).
+- Childcare Providers will have to bill the CCGPS for the full amount either on a weekly basis or for multiple weeks at a time (i.e. once a month).
 We advise you check with your provider to ask how they will choose to do this.
 This bill is then presented to the student for approval.

 - It will be split into 85% (subject to a weekly cap) which the CCGPS will pay out of your Childcare Grant and 15% (plus any amount above the weekly cap) that you will have to pay yourself.

-- Any left-over money at the end of the year will be paid back to Student Finance England – not the student or the childcare provider.
+- Any left-over money at the end of the year will be paid back to Student Finance England – not to the student or to the childcare provider.

 Child Care Grant from SFE